openshift/ansible-service-broker/docs/specs/add-kubernetes-support.md

  - docs/local_development.md
  - README.md

+## Documentation Impact
+The apb-examples repo will be most impacted by the documentation change.
+There needs to be a section in the README.md or another document detailing the difference between writing an APB for Kubernetes pr OpenShift.

 ## CI
 The community has two tools for CI: Jenkins and Travis.
-When adding Kubernetes support to the broker, the upstream Travis CI job should test the broker and catalog on top of the upstream COE, Kubernetes.
-Jenkins will become the downstream CI testing on OpenShift.
+When adding Kubernetes support to the broker, the upstream Travis CI job should test the broker and catalog on top of both Kubernetes and OpenShift.
+Jenkins will do testing on OpenShift.

 ## Phased Plan
 Moving to a cluster agnostic architecure will require a large about of effort.